 Ensure your tween gets plenty of natural light during the day, and ensure their desks are not too high or low.

 Have a colorful space where they can be creative and have fun studying!
 Successful students thrive in an environment like this because it is more engaging.

 12. Mix up your tween’s study routine.

-For example, instead of studying at a desk, how about learning on a hammock or under a tree?
+For example, how about learning on a hammock or under a tree instead of studying at a desk?
 Or they can read at the park.
-Be creative and mix up how your child studies, so they don’t get bored quickly.
+Be creative and mix up how your child studies so they don’t get bored quickly.